 Play packs are one of our favorite party favor gift ideas, and they make wonderful class gifts for kindergarten for the same reasons.
 You can even purchase them in bulk on Amazon.

 I love to receive craft kits for my kids, either for a birthday gift or for Christmas.
 And if it’s holiday themed?
 It gives us a chance to spend a few minutes of time together in a busy season, and I’m always grateful for that.

-Luckily, you can buy a set of holiday craft kits forthe whole class.
-We love this little picture frame craft kit, or this ornament to take home and decorate.
-You can find this at the Dollar Tree as well, or purchase in bulk on Amazon.
+Luckily, you can buy a set of class gifts for students in bulk.
+We love this little picture frame scratch art kit, or for the holidays, this ornament to take home and decorate.
+You can find these at the Dollar Tree as well, or purchase in bulk on Amazon.

 Related Post: Teaching Kids the Spirit of Giving

 And One of Our Favorite Preschool Class Gifts…

 I wanted to send something unique with Lila, but not over the top.
 I stumbled upon some chalk at the dollar store- I found a box with 20 pieces (nicely packaged together in sets of five)- and decided to find a cute way to package it.

 I cut a piece of chalkboard paper into a Christmas tree for ours (or you can just cut into squares if you ain’t got time for that).
 I used my Cricut to cut them, because that was way easier for me, but you do you.
 You can also opt for little mini chalkboards here.
 Write a litte message with a chalkboard pen, and you’ll be done in about 10 minutes.